fossasia/eventyay-tickets/doc/administrator/commands.rst

 submissions, but no reviews), ``review`` (submissions have been reviewed and accepted/rejected), ``schedule`` (there is a schedule and the event is currently running), and ``over``. ``schedule`` is the default value.

+The ``--slug`` flag allows you to specify the slug of the event to be created.
+It defaults to ``democon``.
+Please only use alphanumerical characters and ``-`` in the slug, otherwise you won't be able to see the event in the web interface.